A young man stares in confusion at a credit card statement.

 • Pay your credit card statement balance in full every month to avoid interest or pay more than the minimum balance to lower interest charges.

-• Pay your minimum statement balance by the due date to prevent late payment fees.
+• Pay your minimum statement balance by the payment due date to prevent late fees.

 • Make large purchases or balance transfers with a low intro APR credit card to minimize interest charges.